How Should We As Christians Respond To COVID-19?

 Covid-19 has brought about a lot of fear and uncertainty, but as Christians, we are set apart from how the world reacts to things.
 We know that God is in control and will allow what He allows for whatever reason.
 It’s important to have the mind of Christ and realize that He loves us so we can put our trust in Him.
 The media may paint a picture of doom and gloom, but fear is not from God.
 While we need to be wise and we had to take precautions to protect ourselves and our loved ones, it’s essential to remember that there may be plans out there that aren’t aligned with His purpose for us.

 That’s why taking all your concerns to God in prayer is crucial, along with seeking wise counsel on what actions you should or shouldn’t take.
 Sadly, many people have lost their lives due to Covid-19 complications, especially those who had compromised health conditions beforehand.
-As Christians who believe in the healing power of Jesus Christ, let’s continue praying for complete restoration over those affected by this virus.
+As Christians who believe in the healing power of Jesus Christ, let’s continue praying for complete restoration for those affected by this virus.
 In these trying times filled with anxiety-inducing news headlines daily, it’s easy to lose sight of what truly matters – our faith in God Almighty above everything else!
 Let’s keep trusting Him even when life gets tough because He knows exactly what we need at any given moment if only we ask Him sincerely enough! ~ Bill Greguska

 How Should We As Christians Respond To The COVID-19 Crisis?